kool-engine/kool/README.md

 it's surprisingly fast given the fact that there is no intelligent broadphase - JVM implementation handles 200 bodies, js is slower...).

-## Kotlin 1.3 Branch
+## Updated to Kotlin 1.3
-This branch uses Kotlin 1.3 with new project structure for multi-platform projects, There are still a few issues:
+I updated to Kotlin 1.3 which comes with a new project structure for multi-platform projects.
+However, there are still a few issues:
 - In IntelliJ, JVM main target in kool-demo project doesn't resolve any packages from kool-core.
 Adding an explicit dependsOn commonMain to jvmMain source set doesn't change that. jvmTest and jsMain work as expected.
 Gradle build also succeeds if kool-core packages are referenced (seems to be a kotlin-IntellIJ-plugin thing?).

-- kool-demo js build doesn't collect js-dependencies from kool-core when copying js files into deployment directory (docs/kool-js).
-I worked around that but it's a bit hacky...
+- Project layout for Android target is a bit messy: Android build plugin expects Manifest and resources at src/main/ Apparently it's not possible to move that to androidMain.
 - Android target remains disabled by default.
 If Android target is enabled, jvmMain doesn't work anymore.
 Android gradle plugin seems to mess JVM related things up.

-- Project layout for Android target is a bit messy: Android build plugin expects Manifest and resources at src/main/ Apparently it's not possible to move that to androidMain.

 ## Features / Noticeable stuff:
 - Instanced rendering: [Instanced Mesh Demo](https://fabmax.github.io/kool/kool-js/?demo=instancedDemo)